StefanoND/nwscript-ee-lsp.nvim/README.md

     # Builds the project.
 Also creates the .vsix file which we don't want/need
     vsce package

+## Special Thanks

+- [@squattingmonk](https://github.com/squattingmonk) for his nvim [config](https://github.com/squattingmonk/dotfiles/tree/master/nvim/.config/nvim) which I used as a starting point for my own config for nwscript

 ## Credits

 - [@neovim](https://github.com/neovim) for [Neovim](https://github.com/neovim/neovim) >= 0.10.0